Art Conservation 110: Artists’ Materials—Ancient and Modern

 Course Description and Rationale

-There are abundant connections between our cultural history and the discovery, invention and use of new materials and technologies, tracing back in time from today’s modern alloys and high-strength concrete to carved stone and the red and yellow ochre, black manganese oxide and charcoal pigments used in Paleolithic cave paintings.
+The discovery, invention and use of new materials and technologies traces back in time from today’s modern alloys and high-strength concrete to carved stone and the red and yellow ochre, black manganese oxide and charcoal pigments used in Paleolithic cave paintings.

 Upon completing this course, participants will have a basic understanding of the application of materials science to art conservation; understand the interdisciplinary connections between complex issues of material behavior, environmental influences and heritage preservation; and possess a fundamental knowledge of materials needed to improve decision-making in the field of art conservation.